 - Providing inaccurate information returns

 The IRS charges you a monthly interest on any penalty you don’t pay in full until the debt is settled.
-That is why you need to understand these different penalties, what you need to, and how to avoid getting one.
+That is why you need to understand these different penalties, what you need to do, and how to avoid getting one.

 Is There an Expiration Date on IRS Tax Debt?

-In most instances, the IRS will have ten years from the date the taxes were assessed to collect the unpaid balance.
-This is typically on the day the IRS generates a notice or tax bill and sends it to you.
+Per IRS rules, the IRS will have ten years from the date the taxes were assessed to collect the unpaid balance.
+This is typically on the day the IRS generates a notice or tax bill, an IRS officer or IRS agent signs off on it at the IRS Service Center, and the IRS sends it to you by mail.

 The Collection Statute Expiration Date (CSED)